- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 It appears as we age, cysteine levels change dramatically first.
 It appears that cysteine is the major regulator of biologic aging inside a cell because of how it affects the glutathione cycle and our ultimate redox potential.
 When it falls, we cannot separate water into its positive and negative components.
 GSH is reduced glutathione and GSSH is called oxidized glutathione.
 The oxidative stress of aging is due to a deficiency in the rarest amino acid, cysteine.

 The literature is now littered with many articles about this linkage.
 It is time you realize this.
 It appears cysteine deficiency is directly tied to epigenetic activation or deactivation via its coupling or decoupling to the NRF2 pathway.
-Nrf2 stands for Nuclear factor (erythroid-derived 2)-like 2.
+This happens when a cell mitochondria are not making enough water.
+Nrf2 stands for the Nuclear factor (erythroid-derived 2)-like 2.
 NRF2 and its downstream target genes are the primary cellular defense against the cytotoxic effects of oxidative stress.

 The NRF2 pathway is directly tied to inflammatory cytokine formation and activation and increases in entropy.
 Keap1-Nrf2 pathway is of particular importance to this rare amino acid because of how Keap 1 and cysteine are linked.
 Keap 1 has four discrete protein domains in which cysteine residues are critically important in stress, sensing of oxidation.
 This cysteine binding element also is where the NRF2 pathway binds directly to Keap 1.
 This shows you why cysteine sits in the most critical spot for oxidative sensing in all human cells.